Dataloader

 dataclass

-Sample timestamp timelines at a fixed nominal rate.
+Sample timestamp or duration timelines at a fixed nominal rate.

 Indices are drawn on an algebraic grid